Jessie Chandler

 Jessie Chandler (born August 16, 1968) is an American author of mystery and humorous caper fiction, most of which is about lesbian protagonists.
 Her work includes the Shay O'Hanlon Caper Series, many short stories, and other novels.
 Chandler has presented talks about the craft of writing, serves as a mentor to many up-and-coming writers, and is a contributing member of The Golden Crown Literary Society, Sisters in Crime, and serves on the board of Mystery Writers of America.

 Personal life

 Chandler was born in Grantsburg, Wisconsin, and raised primarily by a single mother, her father having died before she was born.
 She spent part of her early life with her grandparents in Siren, Wisconsin, then lived with her mother, a school teacher, in the Minneapolis – Saint Paul metro area until taking off to attend St. Cloud State University in St. Cloud, Minnesota, where she received a bachelor's degree in journalism.
-She met her long-time partner, Betty Chandler, over two decades ago, and they were finally able to marry in Iowa in 2010.
+She was with a long-time partner for 28 years, but they parted in 2023.

 A former police officer, Chandler has worked in management at both Borders Books and True Colors Bookstore in Minneapolis, previously known as Amazon Bookstore Cooperative.
-Currently she spends her days writing and running a small, home-based business.
+Currently Chandler has relocated to Oregon and spends her days painting and writing.